equinor/tagreader-python/documentation/docs/about/usage/basic-usage.md

 Equinor root certificates are automatically added when using an Equinor Managed computer, which allow SSL verification.

-For non-Equinor users: If you run info SSL verification errors and prefer to not set `verifySSL=False` , you can try the procedure outlined [here](https://incognitjoe.github.io/adding-certs-to-requests.html).
+For non-Equinor users: If you run info SSL verification errors and prefer to not set `verify_ssl=False` , you can try the procedure outlined [here](https://incognitjoe.github.io/adding-certs-to-requests.html).
 :::